-Each year, families are sent holiday cards by the dozens.
+Each year, families receive holiday cards by the dozens.
 This tradition has transcended the digital age and proven to be a nostalgic and heartwarming experience for many.
 If you have a few holiday cards sitting around on your table or mantel, why not put them to use as part of your tree decoration?

 Place them on your tree